Benefits Classes & Eligibility

 1. I influenced the design and product direction by convincing the team that it's more intuitive to start a new user flow than trying to frankenstein by combining existing features - which led to sunsetting two archaic logics flows for better user experience.

-1. I designed for admins' compliance-driven mental models (it was nearly impossible, so I aimed to cover 80% of common use cases, and design the rest as edge cases after release) while working through existing design system constraints and desired project timeline.
+1. I designed for admins' compliance-driven mental models (it was nearly impossible, so I aimed to cover 80% of common use cases, and then design the rest as edge cases after release) while working through existing design system constraints and desired project timeline.

-1. Half-way through the project, I gave a screen flow walk-through to the engineering team half-way in the design process, so that they can start working on re-architecting back-end logic as I am still working through the exact UI details on the screens.
+1. Half-way through the project, I gave a screen flow walk-through to the engineering team in the design process, so that they can start working on re-architecting back-end logic as I am still working through the exact UI details on the screens.

 1. I gave support email templates to ask for for quick user gut check and validation.
 I was able to iterate fast and scale with user mental models (intuitive, simple and compliance-proof) for the solutions with limited research resource.

-Solution & Impact
+Solution

 I designed a cohesive benefits grouping, mapping and managing system: